We’re focusing on the wrong thing in the Joe Jonas saga

 News just in: Husband parents his own children while his wife is away at work

-Earlier this week, it was reported that the Jonas Brothers frontman - who rose to fame playing a variety of emo-haired pop-punk rockers on the Disney Channel - had retained a divorce lawyer after four years of marriage with the Game of Thrones star, as photos of him sans wedding ring circulated online.
+On 5 September, it was confirmed that the Jonas Brothers frontman - who rose to fame playing a variety of emo-haired pop-punk rockers on the Disney Channel - had filed for divorce from the Game of Thrones star after four years of marriage.
+Rumours began to swirl about their relationship after photos of Jonas, sans wedding ring, circulated online.

 However, if a missing wedding ring was any indication of a looming divorce, then Jonas appeared to squash rumours of a split when he stealthily showed off his wedding band in a recent Instagram post.
 He also performed an emotional rendition of a “love letter” song he wrote for his wife at a Jonas Brothers concert on Sunday, the same concert where an unidentified woman - who bore a striking resemblance to Turner - was spotted watching the Jo-Bros perform on stage.

-However, rather than a potential breakup - which neither party have confirmed - being the focus, it’s the news cycle narrative pushed by so-called sources that has been particularly bizarre.
+The former couple has since issued a statement about their breakup, noting that there’s been “many speculative narratives” about the reason for their divorce.
+Indeed, it’s the news cycle narrative pushed by so-called sources that has been particularly bizarre.

 Turner - who got her start on the HBO medieval drama series Game of Thrones in 2011 - has recently been filming a British TV series, Joan, in the United Kingdom.
 According to TMZ, Jonas has been caring for their two young children “pretty much all of the time” over the last three months, bringing them on his US tour while Turner is away on location.